rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/rbac/_index.md

 - Enable and disable Istio sidecar auto-injection for namespaces
 - Add the Istio sidecar to workloads
 - View the traffic metrics and traffic graph for the cluster
-- View the Kiali and Jaeger visualizations if cluster administrators give access to projet members
+- View the Kiali and Jaeger visualizations if cluster administrators give access to project members
 - Configure Istio's resources (such as the gateway, destination rules, or virtual services) with `kubectl` (This does not apply to read-only project members)

 # Access to Visualizations